Suggestions for Faculty and Staff

 Being a Support to Students

-As a faculty or staff member, you may be the first person that a student has ever told about their experience with sexual or interpersonal violence.
-It is important that you familiarize yourself with campus resources and support, including What To Do When A Student Reports, a document outlining how best to fulfill your reporting responsibilities and connect a student to appropriate resources.
+As a faculty or staff member, you may be the first person that a student has ever told about their experience with sex discrimination, sexual harassment, or sexual or interpersonal violence.
+It is important that you familiarize yourself with campus resources and support, including What to Do When a Student Reports, a document outlining how best to fulfill your reporting responsibilities and connect a student to appropriate resources.
 Remember, you cannot promise confidentiality unless you are a confidential resource.

 Additional information on identifying students in distress can be found here.